ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## Key Authorizations

 All challenges defined in this document make use of a key authorization string.
-A key authorization is a string that expresses a domain holder's authorization for a specified key to satisfy a specified challenge, by concatenating the token for the challenge with a key fingerprint, separated by a "." character:
+A key authorization is a string that concatinates the token for the challenge with a key fingerprint, separated by a "." character:

 ~~~~~~~~~~
 keyAuthorization = token || '.' || base64url(Thumbprint(accountKey))